apache/skywalking/docs/en/setup/backend/backend-aws-eks-monitoring.md

 2. Config SkyWalking [OpenTelemetry receiver](opentelemetry-receiver.md).

 ### EKS Monitoring
-[AWS Container Insights Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/awscontainerinsightreceiver/README.md) provide multiple dimensions metrics for EKS  cluster, node , service , etc.
+[AWS Container Insights Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/awscontainerinsightreceiver/README.md) provides multiple dimensions metrics for EKS  cluster, node, service, etc.
-Accordingly, SkyWalking observes the status, payload of EKS cluster, which is cataloged as a `LAYER: AWS_EKS` `Service` in the OAP.
+Accordingly, SkyWalking observes the status, and payload of the EKS cluster, which is cataloged as a `LAYER: AWS_EKS` `Service` in the OAP.
 Meanwhile, the k8s nodes would be recognized as `LAYER: AWS_EKS` `instance`s.
 The k8s service would be recognized as `endpoint`s.

 #### Specify Job Name

 SkyWalking distinguishes AWS Cloud EKS metrics by attributes `job_name`, which value is `aws-cloud-eks-monitoring`.
-You could leverage OTEL Collector processor to add the attribute as following :
+You could leverage OTEL Collector processor to add the attribute as follows:

 ```yaml
 processors: